Learn to Hunt

 The type of system you install will depend on the contractor, the size of the application, the soil and geological conditions of the site, available land to place a system, and local site specific conditions that may limit the site for drilling boreholes like areas of contamination, local ordinances that limit or prohibit drilling, or easements.

-Closed loop boreholes require minimum setbacks from sources of contamination.
+Closed loop boreholes require minimum setbacks from other wells and sources of contamination.
 The current setbacks can be found at the following web link: Web link for GHEX borehole setbacks.

 Before You Plan Your GHEX Project and Start to Drill GHEX Boreholes

-It is important for you, the department and the driller to know if the proposed GHEX borehole site can actually be drilled for the installation of GHEX loops.
-Even though all sites in our state have the potential for GHEX loop borehole systems to function properly, there are many sites in our state that should not be drilled because of pre-existing conditions and hazards.
+It's important for you, the department, and the driller to know if the proposed GHEX borehole site can actually be drilled for the installation of GHEX loops.
+Even though all sites in our state have the potential for GHEX loop borehole systems to function properly, there are many sites in your area that shouldn't be drilled because of pre-existing conditions like onsite contamination.

 Additional examples are sites that are currently used for or were historically used for various industries.
-Iowa has a long history of industrial growth, technological advancements and progress.
-Progress of this type does not come without the use of raw materials, chemicals and fuels required by industry.
+Iowa has a long history of industrial growth, technological advancements, and progress.
+This type of growth doesn't happen without the use of raw materials, chemicals, and fuels required by industry - things that are potential contaminants.
 One of the common issues that we encounter when looking at individual sites is that the site contains some form of contamination that may be limited to the footprint of the site or possibly even extend beyond property lines and onto nearby properties.
 When this happens it is difficult to find a location where the contamination does not pose a threat to the groundwater and/or the piping used in GHEX systems.

-Here are some of the situations that may that may limit drilling on your site:
+Here are some of the situations that may limit drilling on your site:

 It is the responsibility of the property owner to initiate the site review process and to work with a groundwater professional and the department to determine the actual risks of drilling at the proposed location.
 There may be properties that will not be able to utilize GHEX systems due to pre-existing site contamination issues.